FAIRmat-NFDI/pynxtools/docs/tutorial/converting-data-to-nexus.md

 ## What should you should know before this tutorial?

 - You should have a basic understanding of NeXus - [A primer on NeXus](../learn/nexus-primer.md)
-- You should have a basic understanding of FAIR data - [wilkinson et al](...)
+- You should have a basic understanding of [FAIR data](https://www.nature.com/articles/sdata201618)

 ## What you will know at the end of this tutorial?